Q: What's the difference between a DeCal, a 98/198 special studies, or a student-initiated class?

 Q: How can I find out about faculty or departmental liability for events associated with the class?

-A: The campus' Risk Management Office can advise on particular questions associated with faculty or departmental liability for events associated with the class for which the faculty and department are sponsors.
-Course facilitators holding any activities off campus should obtain a signed waiver from participating students in advance, whether the activity is voluntary or required (links are to PDF downloads of campus waiver forms).
+A: The campus's Risk Management Office can advise on particular questions associated with faculty or departmental liability for events associated with the class for which the faculty and department are sponsors.
+Course facilitators holding any activities off campus should obtain a signed waiver from participating students in advance, whether the activity is voluntary or required.

 Q: Who sets the deadlines for course approval?